-Auditing is always a matter of judgment and as I've told old-time auditors, Dianeticists, the best or standard procedures are the things you're most likely to get away with - things you're most likely to get away with.
+Auditing is always a matter of judgment and as I've told old-time auditors, Dianeticists, Scientologists alike, auditing is what you can get away with.
+It's really a very fine definition and the best or standard procedures are the things you're most likely to get away with - things you're most likely to get away with.
 And if you did them all perfectly you would get away with all of them because they're get-away-able with.